mithun50/MicPish/README.md

    - After starting the server, navigate to the provided URL and Send it to Victim(either local or the SSH tunnel public URL).

 3. **Capture Data**:
-   - The server captures images and logs IP-based geolocation data whenever a user accesses the `/` endpoint.
+   - The server captures 4sec Audio File and logs IP-based geolocation data whenever a user accesses the `/` endpoint.